 The tour was hosted by our PR Manager Iain Ferguson who found the experience to be a very rewarding one: “the pupils were very receptive to learning about the racecourse and how racing evolved in Ayr.
 There were many questions and it was obvious that the pupils had enjoyed their visit in particular the tour of the Weighing Room and the Stables”.

-Ayr Racecourse’s Work with Racing to School and DYW Project
+Ayr Racecourse works closely with Racing to School and the DYW project

 Ayr Racecourse works closely with Racing to School and the DYW project which focuses on developing young people for the workforce.